GenStatLeipzig/Modelling-dynamics-of-SARS-CoV-2-pandemics-in-Germany/README.md

 Scripts and data accompanying Publication Kheifetz et al. "Modelling complete dynamics of SARS-CoV-2 pandemics of Germany and its federal states using multiple levels of data"

-This repository contains the scripts and data necessary to reproduce results presented in the manuscript titled "Modelling complete dynamics of SARS-CoV-2 pandemics of Germany and its federal states using multiple levels of data" (Kheifetz et al., 2021).
+This repository contains the scripts and data necessary to reproduce results presented in the manuscript titled "Modelling complete dynamics of SARS-CoV-2 pandemics of Germany and its federal states using multiple levels of data" (Kheifetz et al., 2025, in revision).
 The repository is organized into three main folders: data, scripts, and results.

 #### Data